EN

 • Receipt of state duty payment (4,000 rubles).

-Documents are submitted to the tax service at the place of the company's intended registration.
+Documents are submitted to the tax authority at the place of the company's intended registration in Russia.
 Submission is possible through a notary, multifunctional center (MFC), or online (with an electronic signature).

-The registration period is 5 business days.
-After that, the Federal Tax Service issues an entry in the Unified State Register of Legal Entities (EGRUL), assigns an INN, and notifies the pension funds (PFR, FSS).
+The standard registration period for an LLC in Russia is 5 business days.
+Upon completion of company registration in Russia, the Federal Tax Service records the company in the Unified State Register of Legal Entities (EGRUL), assigns a tax identification number (INN), and notifies the pension and social insurance funds (PFR, FSS).

-Branches and representative offices of foreign companies are not independent legal entities but are subject to mandatory accreditation in Russia.
-Their status and activities are governed by the provisions of the Civil Code of the Russian Federation, tax laws, as well as orders of the Federal Tax Service of Russia and the Ministry of Economic Development.
+Branches and representative offices of foreign companies are not independent legal entities and, prior to commencing activities, are subject to mandatory accreditation in Russia as part of entering the Russian market.
+Their legal status and activities are governed by the Civil Code of the Russian Federation, tax legislation, as well as regulations and orders of the Federal Tax Service of Russia and the Ministry of Economic Development.

 Characteristic